 I/O Registry (

-to define their own custom readers/writers.
-Users who want to find
+define their own custom readers/writers.
+Users who want to find out more

 This section demonstrates how to create a custom reader/writer.
 A reader is